yuvasaro/restaurant-recommender/README.md

 Dataset: https://www.kaggle.com/datasets/uciml/restaurant-data-with-consumer-ratings

-## Description
+## Overview

-This is a Restaurant Recommender System that uses a neural network trained on user information, restaurant information, and user ratings on restaurants to provide restaurant recommendations for users.
+This is a Restaurant Recommender System that uses content-based filtering through a neural network trained on user information, restaurant information, and user ratings on restaurants to provide restaurant recommendations for users.

 `restaurant_recommender.ipynb` contains the code to train and test the recommender system.